Associate Professor of Arab Crossroads Studies and Anthropology; Network Associate Professor of Anthropology

-Assistant Professor of Arab Crossroads Studies Affiliation: NYU Abu Dhabi
+Affiliation: NYU Abu Dhabi

-Education: BA University of Pennsylvania; PhD Princeton University
+Education: PhD Princeton University

-Her publications include Islands of Heritage: Conservation and Transformation in Yemen (Stanford University Press, 2018); an award-winning, co-edited volume,The Deportation Regime: Sovereignty, Space, and the Freedom of Movement (with Nicholas De Genova, Duke University Press, 2010), and several articles on the transformation of Yemen's Soqotra Archipelago into a World Heritage Site.
+Nathalie Peutz is a cultural anthropologist who has conducted wide-ranging, ethnographic research in Yemen, Djibouti, and Somaliland.
+She is the author of Islands of Heritage: Conservation and Transformation in Yemen (Stanford University Press, 2018) and co-editor of The Deportation Regime: Sovereignty, Space, and the Freedom of Movement (with Nicholas De Genova, Duke University Press, 2010).

 Peutz’ research explores shifting forms of sovereignty and governance in the Western Indian Ocean region.
 She is interested in the effects of international regulatory regimes (migration regimes, environmental governance) on the marginalized communities they intend to protect, including refugees, migrants, and ethnic or linguistic minorities.
 As her research demonstrates, insights into the lived experience of deportation or the constraints of development and humanitarian aid in this strategically vital region contributes to a better understanding of how these regimes produce new forms of mobility and immobility globally.